guilycst/go-htmx-todo-list/README.md

 - Create, Read, Update and Delete tasks
 - Complete tasks
-- Data is stored in memory
+- Data is stored in memory on the server

 # Dependencies
 - go 1.19